dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 3. (Advanced users) Install natively, but modify the $PATH environment variable to correctly point to the dbt Cloud CLI binary to use both dbt Cloud CLI and dbt Core together.

-You can always uninstall the Cloud CLI to return to using dbt Core.
+You can always uninstall the dbt Cloud CLI to return to using dbt Core.
 </details>